profile

 Why Subjectivity in PE Assessment Is Actually a Good Thing Hi Reader, What if I told you that being “subjective” in PE assessment isn’t a problem—but actually part of what makes it effective?
 Many PE teachers worry that assessment and grading are perceived as too subjective.
 They feel pressure to make decisions that appear objective, even though teaching rarely works that way.
 This concern is understandable—it reflects a desire for fairness and credibility.
 Subjectivity is not the problem,...

 Want Assessment to Fuel Motivation?
-Do This Hi Reader, It is common in PE to see motivation and assessment as separate parts of class, but what if they actually fuel each other?
+Do This It is common in PE to see motivation and assessment as separate parts of class, but what if they actually fuel each other?
 What if the hopes we have for students, to participate, have fun, grow, and build confidence, are more connected than we think?
 But first....
 Ever wonder why games like Candy Crush, Clash of Clans, or Angry Birds are so addictive?
 It’s not the graphics, characters, or storylines.
-These games are often simple, yet they...
+These games are often simple, yet they keep...

 Assessment and Motivation in PE Masterclass